willvincent/discord-janitor/README.md

 Ultimately you probably want to run this on a remote server somewhere, and keep it alive with pm2 or similar.

 Be aware that it may take a while to remove lots of old messages, or if your server is exceptionally busy this may not work at all as it currently exists.

+### Commands

+##### !purge _n_:

+Purge the most recent _n_ messages.
+In conjunction with the auto-removal of older messages, this command will allow manual removal of multiple recent messages.
+Example: `!purge 5` will remove _up to_ 5 recent messages, and the purge command message itself.